Long Term Disability Claims Attorneys for Bipolar Disorder

 - Step 3 – Seek medical treatment.
 Ask your doctor for a written statement you can submit to the insurance company.
 They should clearly state that you have bipolar disorder and cannot maintain employment because of it.

-- Step 4 – Hire a long-term disability claims attorney from Abell and Capitan Law.
+- Step 4 – Hire a long-term disability claims attorney from Capitan Law.
 We will help you file your claim and collect sufficient evidence that proves your disabling condition.